highbyte/dotnet-6502/docs/systems/oric/overview.md

   images may be downloaded directly or extracted from a named entry in a ZIP archive, are cached by the host application, and are started through the standard Atmos ROM cassette routine.
 The Browser host routes these downloads through its configured CORS proxy.
+- PASE/Altai/Mageco and IJK/Stingy/Egoist printer-port joystick interfaces, each with two Atari-style joystick sockets.
+A host gamepad can drive either socket, and optional keyboard joystick controls use W/A/S/D plus Space.
+The interface and socket selections are available both in the Avalonia sidebar and the Oric configuration dialog.
 - The 240 &times; 224 active display in text and 240 &times; 200 hires modes, including serial ink, paper, character and screen attributes, alternate character sets, inverse and flashing characters, and the three text rows below hires graphics.